emilbayes/learnhandwasm/lessons/02/README.md

 20
 ```

+Also note that whitespace is ignored, so you can use it to organise your code.
+Single line comments are made with `;;` while multiline comments are `(; ... ;)`
+making it easy to remove entire instructions.

 ## The `$i32.add` function

 The first instruction you encounter in the module is `(func $i32.add ...)`.
 The `$i32.add` is a label just like `$arithmetic` was, and will be replaced with
 a counting integer when compiled, for efficiency reasons.
 The name is not
 arbitrarily chosen.
 In WASM there is the convention of naming instructions
-`return_type.operator`, and I tend to follow the same convention, to make my
+`type.operator`, and I tend to follow the same convention, to make my
 modules more readable.

 Next we declare `(export "i32.add")`, which is to say that the function should